energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 For private vehicles, estimates of energy consumption of Belgian cars in 2030 are taken from :cite:`BureaufederalduPlan2012`.
 :numref:`Table %s <tbl:passenger_vehicles>` also gives the minimum and maximum shares of each vehicle type in 2035.
-The shares in 2021 are also given
+The shares in 2021 are given as well.

 .. container::